#OSP review pre-inspection

 What options are available if I object to my assigned inspector?

-We will request you submit your objection(s) in writing to the <http://www.privatedaddy.com/?q=XmtISVFHT25NKSd-2Fa1pmECUVdXVkenRsVQ-3D-3D_19>.
-Acceptable objections include: previous negative or unprofessional encounters with the inspector, a previous relationship outside of a defined conflict of interest area (e.g. a former neighbor, etc.), or if you are not confident in the inspector’s abilities for your operation.
+We will request you submit your objection(s) in writing to email@example.com.
+Acceptable objections include but are not limited to: unprofessional encounters with the inspector, a previous relationship outside of a defined conflict of interest area (e.g. a former neighbor, etc.), or the inspector having commercial interests in your operation.
 The Inspections Department will review your objections and provide counsel regarding all of our available options, including potential reassignment of the inspection.

 #Inspection audit trails